Walking in Scotland – Circular Lochside Walks

 The path is even all around the loch so this walk is suitable even for buggies and passes through the variety of lovely woodlands and offers some nice views across the loch.

 There are cafes along the way to grab some refreshments and rest.

 Loch Oich Circut

-Loch Oich Circular walk is the last of four long distance loch walks and is set in a lovely Great Glen area.
+Loch Oich Circular is a is the last of four long distance Lochside Walks and is set in a lovely Great Glen area.

 Approximately 11 miles long and takes around 4.5 to 6 hours to finish as it includes the significant amount of ascending and descending along the way.